vbscript055246/-/README.md

 ```
 pyinstaller -F .\Launcher.py
 ```
-2. get the "Launcher.exe" in "dist" folder
+2. Get the "Launcher.exe" in "dist" folder
-3. put it in the "NodejsWebApp1 ver [5.3.4 or 5.2.4]" folder
+3. Put it in the "NodejsWebApp1 ver [5.3.4 or 5.2.4]" folder

 ### 4. Start platform
 1. Open Launcher.exe
 2. Click Create the users' account and password
 3. (option) Set second for every quiz and network port
 4. Click launch and the server will start soon
-5. login in admin page use Account: admin Password: admin
+5. Login in admin page use Account: admin Password: admin

 ## Data description
 ![](https://i.imgur.com/dH0ryZp.png)